-- 2.21 The charges are applied on the basis of the LLFC, PC and SSC assigned to the MPAN (or the Meter System Identifier (MSID) for Central Volume Allocation (CVA) sites), and the units consumed within the time periods specified in this statement. - 2.22 All LLFCs/GSP groups are assigned at our sole discretion based on the tariff application rules set out in the appropriate charging methodology or elsewhere in this statement.
-Please refer to the section "Incorrectly Allocated Charges" if you believe the allocated LLFC/GSP group is incorrect.
+- 2.17 The site-specific billing and payment approach makes use of HH metering data at premises level received through Settlement. - 2.18 Invoices are calculated on a periodic basis and sent to each User for whom we transport electricity through our Distribution System.
+Where an account is based on estimated data, the account shall be subject to any adjustment that may be necessary following the receipt of actual data from the User. - 2.19 The charges are applied on the basis of the LLFCs assigned to the MPAN (or the (MSID) for Central Volume Allocation (CVA) sites), and the units consumed within the time periods specified in this statement.
+Where MPANs have not been associated, for example when multiple points of connection fed from different sources are used for a single site, the relevant number of fixed charges will be applied. - 2.20 All LLFCs/GSP groups are assigned at our sole discretion based on the tariff application rules set out in the appropriate charging methodology or elsewhere in this statement.
+Please refer to the section "Incorrectly Allocated Charges" if you believe the allocated LLFC/GSP group or tariff is incorrect.
 Where an incorrectly applied LLFC or GSP group is identified, we may at our sole discretion apply the correct LLFC/GSP group and/or charges.